When you’re selling your home, you want it to look good so it will command the best price. That’s where home staging comes in.

 Radice suggests having the house professionally cleaned so that everything is spotless: windows, sliding glass door tracks, garage, basement, ceiling fans, etc.

 She also recommends baking cookies in the oven, bringing cinnamon sticks to a slow boil in a pot of water or using air freshener to mask smells before each showing.
-Ridding the home of litter boxes also is a must.
+And ridding the home of litter boxes is a must.

 The cost: Varies by the location and size of the home, but typically less than $100 to clean a four-bedroom, 2,500-square-foot home.
 Cookie dough runs about $3.

 Whatever you do, do not overlook the home’s exterior when selling.